JoshCederstrom/csdms-diffusion-model/README.md

 # csdms-diffusion-model
-The diffusion model we developed for the CSDMS Roadshow.
+The simple diffusion model developed for the CSDMS Roadshow.